dhis2/dhis2-docs/src/commonmark/en/content/android/about-this-android-guide.md

 <!--DHIS2-SECTION-ID:about_this_guide_-->

-The DHIS2 documentation is a collective effort and has been developed by the development team and users.
+The DHIS 2 documentation is a collective effort and has been developed by the development team and users.
 While the guide strives to be complete, there may be certain functionalities which have been omitted or which have yet to be documented.
 This section explains some of the conventions which are used throughout the document.

-DHIS2 is a browser-based application.
+DHIS 2 is a browser-based application.
 In many cases, screenshots have been included for enhanced clarity.
 Shortcuts to various functionalities are displayed such as **Data element** \> **Data element group**.
 The "\>" symbol indicates that you should click **Data element** and then